kuiper2000/Applied_Math/_sources/PDE/Heat_equation.md

 \end{cases}
 ```

-Given the entire stick is insulted, we can expect that the equilibrium temperature will be $\frac{T}{2}$ i.e., half of the heat moves from the left to the right.
-In addition, the insulted stick will have Fourier $\cos$ function as solution given 0 radiation boundary condition. i.e.,
+Given the entire stick is insulated, we can expect that the equilibrium temperature will be $\frac{T}{2}$ i.e., half of the heat moves from the left to the right.
+In addition, the insulated stick will have Fourier $\cos$ function as solution given 0 radiation boundary condition. i.e.,

 ```{math}
 u_x(0,t) = u_x(L,t) = 0